jprovidence/aether/notes/text_similarity_a.md

 Typical evaluation of VBAs when given a document pair can be broken down into three stages:

 1. Tally stage: For both documents, record and convert the frequency of each term into a significance score.
-2. Dimensionality stage: Transform the vectors to ensure they are of the same dimensionality.
+2. Dimensionality stage: Transform the vectors to ensure they have an equal number of dimensions.
 3. Comparison stage: Compare the vectors to determine the level of similarity.

 There are numerous methods of performing each step, each of which will produce different results.
 As such, a higher-order function